Itching Allergy in Bulldogs and French Bulldogs

 Keep an E-collar handy and place it on your pet till the itch is controlled to avoid self-trauma and additional injuries such as ear hematoma, hot spots, corneal ulcer, etc.

-Routine safety screens for pets using prednisone or other steroids should include blood tests and urine.
+Routine safety screens for pets using pred or other steroids should include blood tests and urine.

 Due to cortisone side effects your vet and you should strategize tapering off the steroids itch control dosage to the minimum necessary.